The Story Begins in 1968

 We just submitted two more grant applications.
 One is for funding to create a website to accommodate all of our many needs including fundraising.
 The other is for the costs of interpretation such as signage and audio-visual displays at the rest areas where the sculptures are located.
 We will hear about these applications in June.
 Stay tuned!

 Lots to tell!
-First, legal eagles in our Vermont State bureaucracy - God love 'em! - deemed it necessary to contacted all the remaining living artists and their next-of-kin to ask if they wish to formally agree to Vermont's ownership of each sculpture.
-We must, legally, await their response before proceeding.
-That is underway.
+First, legal eagles in our Vermont State bureaucracy - God love 'em! - deemed it necessary to contact remaining living sculptors or their next-of-kin to request that they donate the sculptures to the state of Vermont.
+The purpose of this effort is to settle any question of ownership.
+That is underway and the good news is that the response is positive.

 Meantime, no further grant is needed by VTrans.
-There love our project so much that they've agreed to provide whatever improvements to each rest area now being designed by a team of engineers and landscape architects hired to complete the Scoping Grant.
-This design is scheduled to be completed soon.
+They love our project so much that they've agreed to provide whatever improvements to each rest area where the sculptures are located.
+Thrilling plans include accessible paths, signage, foundations, landscaping, and much more!